mod-7-project/Mod-7-project-/proposal.md

 ## 🚀 Mission statement

-Our application, is for comic enjoyers.
-It allows users to search for characters in several different comics.
-Upon loading it will display images if popular comic book characters.
-If you click on an image it will display info of that character.
+Our application, is for Pokemon enjoyers.
+It allows users to search for pokemon and add it to their team.

 ## API & React Router

-This application will use the Comic Vine API.
+This application will use the Pokemon API.
 Below are the documentation and specific endpoints we intend to use and the front-end pages that will use them.

 - Link to API documentation: (PokeApi)(https://pokeapi.co/api/v2/)
 - (Pokemon)(https://pokeapi.co/api/v2/ability/{id or name}/)